Overview

 Frequently Asked Questions (FAQ)

-Can I charge a fee or offer a voucher refund instead of cash?
+Q: Can I charge a fee or offer a voucher refund instead of cash?

-Can I completely disable this feature?
+Q: Can I completely disable this feature?

-Yes. bookingkit provides the compliance tools, but if you interpret your legal obligations differently, you can choose not to create or assign any cancellation policies.
+A: Yes. bookingkit provides the compliance tools, but if you interpret your legal obligations differently, you can choose not to create or assign any cancellation policies.

-What happens if my platform's Stripe balance is insufficient?
+Q: What happens if my platform's Stripe balance is insufficient?

-If your balance cannot cover the instant withdrawal, an automated fallback alerts you in the back office, and the customer is notified that processing may take up to 14 days via a manual refund path.
+A: If your balance cannot cover the instant withdrawal, an automated fallback alerts you in the back office, and the customer is notified that processing may take up to 14 days via a manual refund path.

-Does the cancellation button appear for fixed-date tickets?
+Q: Does the cancellation button appear for fixed-date tickets?

-No not on this first release.
+A: No, not on this first release.
 Fixed-date tickets are explicitly exempt under § 312g (2) No. 9 BGB.
 You will not be able to attach a policy to them at this moment.